lorenzo-rovigatti/pyrla/README.md

 # pyrla

 pyrla allows you to launch parallel processes that execute different commands.
+Its most common use case is having to run the same command in different directories ordered in a specific hierarchy (e.g. Temperature\_T/Pressure\_P, for several values of P and T).
+Perhaps the command should be invoked with folder-specific parameters. pyrla makes it easier to automatise this type of repetitive operations without having to resort to bash scripts or similar means.
-You can choose the number of contemporary jobs and their working path, which is automatically constructed.
+With pyrla, you can choose the number of contemporary jobs and their working path, which can be automatically generated.
-If the command you want to execute takes an input file as argument (or you simply want to have a file in each job's current directory), such an input file can be written on the fly or constructed from an existent input file.
+If the command you want to execute takes an input file as an argument (or if you want to have a bespoke file in each job's current directory), such an input file can be written on the fly or generated from an existent input file.

 ## Usage